didacb/InfIntE/vignettes/Title.md

 load_PyGol()
 ```

-Currently PyGol only works in linux environments.
+Currently PyGol only works in linux and mac environments.
 It is necessary that
-the following linux packages are installed to avoid problems of
+the following python modules are installed:

-compilation:
+- numpy
+- texttable
 - cython
-- python-dev

 ## Example Data <a name="test"></a>